zio/zio-http/docs/reference/body/body.md

 On the client side, `ZIO-HTTP` models content in `Client` as `Body` with `Body.Empty` as the default value.

-To add content while making a request using ZIO HTTP you can use the `Client.request` method:
+To add content while making a request using ZIO HTTP you can use the `Client.batched` method:

 ```scala mdoc:silent
 import zio._